Martingale Methods for Sequential Estimation of Convex Functionals and Divergences: Confidence sequences for convex functionals

 where $\psi_{X,t}$ is an upper bound on the cumulant generating function of $N_t^X$, and similarly for $\psi_{Y,s}$.
 When $D$ satisfies the triangle inequality, one may deduce the following two-sided confidence sequence for $D(P\|Q)$,

 Equation \eqref{eq:triangle_bound} is significant in that it provides a time-uniform bound for a partially ordered reverse submartingale on the basis of two totally ordered reverse submartingales.
-Doing so bypasses the nearly unavoidable factor $e$ in Proposition~\ref{prop:maximal_exponential_bounds}(ii), but may nevertheless be looser in general due to the application of the triangle inequality.
+Doing so bypasses the nearly unavoidable factor $e$ in condition~\eqref{eq:stitching_fn_main}, but may nevertheless be looser in general due to the application of the triangle inequality.
+We also remark that equation~\eqref{eq:triangle_bound} does not require $P_t$ to be independent of $Q_s$, unlike Theorem~\ref{thm:main}(ii).